What is a Rent-to-Own Agreement?

 The rent-to-own process starts with you finding the right rent-to-own program to suit your needs.
 With the help of a licensed agent, you can find the perfect home and negotiate the terms of your agreement so you can buy the house when you are ready.

-Rent-to-own programs are helpful to anyone who is going through financial hardship and can’t qualify for traditional lending, but who has taken steps to recover their credit and save up for their down payment.
+Rent-to-own programs are helpful to anyone experiencing financial hardship who can’t qualify for traditional lending but has taken steps to recover their credit and save up for their down payment.

 Best Rent-to-Own Programs

 In choosing the best rent-to-own program, you will want to consider your credit situation, your ability to save for the down payment of the home, your ability to make regular rent payments, and your goals for homeownership.
-The reality is that you can buy a home with poor credit, but it takes finding a legitimate program, and having a short, midterm, and long term strategy to make sure you are protected.
+The reality is that you can buy a home with poor credit, but it takes finding a legitimate program, and having a short-term, mid-term, and long-term strategy to make sure you are protected.

 Here are the top rent-to-own options for you to consider: